 Dean, College of Engineering

-Heshmat Aglan has worked at Tuskegee University for 25 years, strengthening teaching, research, and outreach with local, national, and internationally recognized research.
-He is a professor of mechanical engineering and previously served as the Associate Dean.
-In projects focusing on reforming engineering curriculum funded by the NSF, Aglan spearheaded the development of hands-on courses for engineering students through the design and development of modules with embedded assessments.
+Heshmat Aglan has a Ph.D. and M.S. from the University of London, England, and an M. Eng. and B.S. from Assiut University, Egypt, all in mechanical engineering, and a two-year post-doctoral fellowship at the Department of Macromolecular Sciences, Case Western Reserve University in Cleveland, Ohio.
+Dr. Aglan has worked at Tuskegee University for 25 years, strengthening teaching, research, and outreach with local, national, and internationally recognized research.
+He is a professor of mechanical engineering and previously served as the Associate Dean of CE.
+In projects focusing on reforming engineering curriculum funded by the National Science Foundation, Aglan spearheaded the development of hands-on courses for engineering students through the design and development of modules with embedded assessments.

 Dr. Devdas Shetty